Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Local minima correspondence between factorized and convex formulations

 All of the algorithms we propose for matrix completion are based on the factorization approach described above.
-Even though the change of variables $X = LR^T$ makes the problem nonconvex, it turns out that for a surprisingly general class of problems, the change of variables does not introduce any extraneous local minima, and in particular any local minimum of the factorized problem corresponds to a local or global minimum of a related un-factorized problem.
-This result appeared in~\cite[Proposition 2.3]{Burer03localminima} in the context of SDP; however, it holds in full generality, as the authors point out~\cite[p.
+Even though the change of variables $X = LR^T$ makes the problem nonconvex, \black{it turns out that for a surprisingly general class of problems, this change of variables does not introduce any extraneous local minima, and in particular any local minimum of the factorized (non-convex) problem corresponds to a local (and hence global) minimum of the corresponding un-factorized convex problem. } This result appeared in~\cite[Proposition 2.3]{Burer03localminima} in the context of \black{semidefinite programming (SDP)}; however, it holds in general, as the authors point out~\cite[p.
 431]{Burer03localminima}.

-Here, we state the result in full generality for a broad class of problems, which is general enough to capture all of our formulations of interest.
-For completeness, we provide a proof in the appendix.
+Here, we state the result for a broad class of problems, which is general enough to capture all of our formulations of interest. \black{In particular, the continuity of the objective function is the main hypothesis required for this correspondence.
+It is worthwhile to emphasize this, since in Section~\ref{sec:Robust}, we consider smooth non-convex robust misfit penalties for matrix completion, which give impressive results (see figure~\ref{fig:9}). }